Finding equanimity through presence.

 Over time it is common to experience a deepening of ones own sense of embodiment and the emergence of a more loving relationship with ones body and oneself.

 Craniosacral therapy is not intended as primary healthcare, but to work alongside the relationship you have with your doctor.
-It work very well alongside medical treatment for a condition and talking therapy or other complementary therapies that you may already be receiving.
+It can work well alongside medical treatment for a condition, talking therapy, or other complementary therapies you may already be receiving.

-People often come to craniosacral therapy for remedial reasons.
-The catalyst might be pain, injury, illness, psycho-physical ailments, mood changes, or a bereavement or trauma of some sort.
+People often come to craniosacral therapy for remedial reasons; the catalyst might be pain, injury, illness, psychosomatic ailments, mood changes, or a bereavement or trauma of some sort.
 Biodynamic craniosacral therapy can also act as a kind of grounding or ‘ignition’ resource for people who are on a threshold or feeling stuck or thrown by events in their lives.

 Pain - Back / Neck / Joint